auth0/docs/articles/rules/guides/debug.md

 The [Real-time Webtask Logs](/extensions/realtime-webtask-logs) extension displays all logs, in real-time, for all custom code in your account.
 This includes all `console.log` output and exceptions.

-## Debug rule CLI
+## Debug Rule CLI

-Similar to the above, the **DEBUG RULE** button displays instructions for installing, configuring, and running the [webtask CLI](https://github.com/auth0/wt-cli) for debugging rules.
+Similar to the above, the **DEBUG RULE** button displays instructions for installing, configuring, and running the [webtask CLI](https://github.com/auth0/wt-cli) for debugging Rules.
 Paste these commands into a terminal to see the `console.log` output and any unhandled exceptions that occur during Rule execution.

 For example: